Question: How much progress have you made on your business this year?

 A lot of people say they're going to accomplish a goal, but they have no clue exactly how they're going to do it and no deadline to keep them on track.

-As you’ve probably heard, a goal without a deadline and a clear plan is nothing but a wish.
+A goal without a deadline and a clear plan is nothing but a wish.

 Make sure that you have a plan of action that you need to take on a daily basis and a specific deadline of when you want to accomplish that short-term goal.